 Under certain circumstances, Social Security may pay dependent or survivor benefits to a grandchild — if the parents are deceased or disabled, or if you legally adopted the child.
+Continue reading to learn how.

 According to AARP, if you haven’t claimed benefits yet, you must prove that your grandchild began living with you before turning 18 and that you provided at least half of their financial support for one year before the month that you became entitled to Social Security retirement or disability benefits.